 - Improve the customer service process

 According to Gladly, over 90% of customers would stop buying after a few bad experiences with support, and 25% of them would jump ship just after one lousy experience.
 To keep up with and exceed rapidly evolving expectations, your customer service platform needs to be built to match customer wants and needs at a personal level.
 When it comes to personalized customer support, feedback is vital as it enables you to understand your customers better and react to their issues accordingly.
 This is how:

 Know your customer

 Customer feedback data is mainly used to gauge customer sentiment after an interaction with support.
 Feedback data, however, can become extremely powerful when linked with customer information already in your Customer Relationship Management platform.
-Connecting feedback with your CRM platform will allow you to tap into information pertaining to previous interactions the customer has had with your brand across multiple points in their customer journey and deliver a personalized and memorable support experience informed by data relevant to that particular customer.
+Connecting feedback with your CRM platform will allow you to tap into information about previous interactions the customer has had with your brand across multiple points in their customer journey and deliver a personalized and memorable support experience informed by data relevant to that particular customer.

 Act on customer feedback

 Acting and reacting either to negative or positive feedback will boost your customer service efficiency and help your company grow.
 Immediately reacting to negative feedback means that you can turn a negative experience into a positive one, therefore, increasing customer satisfaction.
 Positive feedback will help you identify happy customers and provide you with up-selling or cross-selling opportunities.
-All it takes, for both scenarios to yield positive results, is to automatically route feedback insights to the hands of the right people or departments in the company.
+All it takes for both scenarios to yield positive results is to automatically route feedback insights to the hands of the right people or departments in the company.